jundalisay/superb/content/en/research/einstein/relativity/section-11.md

-+++
+---
+title: "The Lorentz Transformation"
+heading: "Section 11"
+date: 2022-04-10
-title=  "The Lorentz Transformation" heading=  "Section 11" description=  "Einstein implements his c constant, relativity of time and space and moving viewpoints together as the Lorentz Transformation" image=  "/covers/rel.jpg" linkb=  "/research/einstein/relativity/section-10" linkbtext=  "section-10" linkf=  "/research/einstein/relativity/section-12" linkftext=  "section-12"
+description: "Einstein implements his c constant, relativity of time and space and moving viewpoints together as the Lorentz Transformation"
-+++
+image: "/covers/rel.jpg"
+---

 Sections 8-10 show that the apparent incompatibility of the law of propagation of light with the principle of relativity (Section 7) arises from two unjustifiable hypotheses from classical mechanics=